-Mr. Levy’s specialized services and guidance have proven invaluable for clients caught in the middle of parallel proceedings for over two decades.
-He has created strategic defenses for high-profile, high-stakes matters by managing legal, professional, political and reputational threats to achieve successful outcomes.
+For over two decades, Mr. Levy’s specialized services and guidance have proven invaluable for clients caught in the middle of parallel proceedings.
+He has led major investigations and has created strategic defenses for high-profile, high-stakes matters by managing legal, professional, political and reputational threats to achieve successful outcomes.

 A former counsel to the U.S. Senate Committee on Homeland Security and Government Affairs (investigating government failures in Hurricane Katrina) and, prior to that, U.S. Senator Charles E. Schumer of New York, Mr. Levy has been a member of the Georgetown Law adjunct faculty for over 15 years.

 While in private practice, Mr. Levy has helped conduct large scale investigations on behalf of clients.
 Representative matters include:

 On behalf of the Government of Rwanda, Mr. Levy helped lead an investigation into the role of the French government in connection with the Genocide against the Tutsi, in Rwanda, resulting in a 600-page report.

 On behalf of the Major League Baseball Players Association, Mr. Levy co-led an investigation into the conduct of certain agents arising out of the Biogenesis scandal.

 Mr. Levy has also represented companies, non-profits and individuals under investigation.
 For example:

 He represented Paula Broadwell, biographer to General David Petraeus, in Justice Department criminal investigations that resulted in no charges for her.